1jour1vin

 About the wine:

-A deep, brilliant ruby red.
+A ruby red color with good intensity and brilliance.
 The nose evokes stewed fruit, with a ripe profile and a hint of licorice.
-The palate is full-bodied with refined tannins, showing good balance; its density and freshness are particularly appealing.
-Its extended aging has given it a smooth, refined character, and it will continue to improve over the next five years or more.
+On the palate, it is full-bodied with refined tannins, showing good balance; its density and freshness are particularly appealing.
+Its long aging has given it a refined character, and it will continue to develop favorably for five years or more.

 About the estate:

-Originally from Marseille and trained at Château de Pibarnon (Bandol), among other places, Christophe Ferrandis settled in 2002 near Saint-Florent in the village of Poggio d’Oletta.
-He currently vinifies in cramped quarters in a former sheepfold but plans to build a new winery.
+A native of Marseille who trained, among other places, at Château de Pibarnon (Bandol), Christophe Ferrandis settled in 2002 near Saint-Florent in the village of Poggio d’Oletta.
+He currently makes wine in cramped quarters in a former sheepfold but plans to build a new winery.
 His vineyard faces the Leccia estate in Morta Piana.
 Yields are low, the vineyard is organically farmed, and the grapes are harvested in small crates.
 The concentrated, extract-driven style of his early years is evolving toward greater finesse.
-Suitable for excellent aging, the reds are more harmonious, particularly the Clos Signadore and A Mandria cuvées, produced in all three varieties.
-Inizia is a new merchant-produced cuvée.
+Suitable for excellent aging, the reds are more harmonious, particularly the Clos Signadore and A Mandria cuvées, produced in all three colors.
+Inizia is a new wine merchant cuvée.

 No rating available